-In her capacity as Senior Vice President and University Secretary, Dolak heads the office of the Board of Trustees, which is responsible for coordinating and facilitating the activities of the Board and its various committees to ensure the effective and efficient operation of the University’s system of governance.
-She works closely with the chair of the Board, the Chancellor, senior administration, and Board committee chairs, to provide advice and guidance on strategy, policy and process.
+From 2015 through 2021, Dolak served as Senior Vice President and University Secretary, leading the Office of the Board of Trustees at Syracuse University, which is responsible for coordinating and facilitating the activities of the Board and its various committees to ensure the effective and efficient operation of the University’s system of governance.

 Prior to attending law school, Dolak worked for several years as a synthetic organic chemist in pharmaceutical research aimed at the development of new drugs at Bristol-Myers and Ayerst Laboratories Research, Inc.